DFE-Digital/ecf-gov-guidance/content/choose-training-option-early-career-teachers.md

 Your induction tutor also needs to report that you're chosing this option.
 [Learn about induction tutors and how they report information to DfE](/nominate-induction-tutor/).

-Providers may require face to face sessions as part of their training for early career teachers, so you should talk to them to check where they're based.
+Providers may require face to face sessions as part of their training for early career teachers, so you should check where they're based.

 ## Option 2: deliver your own training using DfE-accredited materials

-Your early career teachers and mentors will have access to DfE-accredited materials such as self-directed study materials and guidelines for mentor sessions.
+Create a '[Support for early career teachers](https://support-for-early-career-teachers.education.gov.uk/users/sign-up)' account to view DfE-accredited materials including mentor session guidelines and self-directed study materials.

-You'll chose materials from one of the following suppliers:
+You can choose materials from one of the following suppliers:

 * Ambition Institute
 * Education Development Trust
 * Teach First
 * UCL Early Career Teacher Consortium

-Your [appropriate body](/appoint-an-appropriate-body-early-career-teachers) will check your programme to make sure it covers the full depth of the early career framework.

-Before you choose this option you may want to see the training materials.
-Create a '[Support for early career teachers](https://support-for-early-career-teachers.education.gov.uk/users/sign-up)' account to view them.

-Your induction tutor also needs to report that you’re chosing this option.
+Your induction tutor needs to report that you’re choosing to deliver your own training using DfE-accredited materials.
 [Learn about induction tutors and how they report information to DfE](/nominate-induction-tutor/).
 Once they've done this, your ECTs and mentors will be invited to access the training materials.

+Your [appropriate body](/appoint-an-appropriate-body-early-career-teachers) will check your programme to make sure it covers the full depth of the early career framework.

 ## Option 3: design and deliver your own training